montana-ua/docker-zookeeper/README.md

 mkdir -p /opt/zookeeper/data
 mkdir -p /opt/zookeeper/logs
 ```
-The user who runs a docker container must have read/write privilages on created folders.
+The user who runs a docker container must have read/write privileges on the created folders.

 Run a docker container:
 ```